Novicell/novicell-mapbuilder/README.md

 * [License](#license)

 ## Quick start
-To go https://our.umbraco.org/projects/website-utilities/mapbuilder/ and download the package.
+Go to https://our.umbraco.org/projects/website-utilities/mapbuilder/ and download the package.

 Then go to your backoffice > Developer > Packages > Install local package, and install it as usual.
-Accept when you're told that the package contain binary files.
+Accept when you're told that the package contains binary files.

-After the installation completes.
-Go to the new custom section, and setup a datasource.
-After you've created a datasource, create a new map, and set the datasource to the newly created one.
+After the installation completes, go to the new custom section and setup a datasource (if you don't see the new section, go to the Users section and enable it for yourself and any others that need access).
+After you've created a datasource, create a new map, and set its datasource to the newly created one.

 Go to the map and copy the alias.
 We need this for the next part.

 When you're all set in the custom section, go to the view where you wish for the map to be showed.
-Use @Html.RenderMap(MAPALIAS), and that's it.
+Use `@Html.RenderMap(MAPALIAS)`, and that's it.

 ## Public methods
 The methods available for use is: